 An advance care plan is different to a will.
-It is a way to tell others what’s important to you and how you would like to be cared for if you are unable to tell them yourself.
+It’s a way to tell others what’s important to you and how you would like to be cared for if you’re unable to tell them yourself.

 At all times your current wishes and decisions about care and treatment overrule any previous documents or decisions.
-But considering, discussing, deciding and documenting them in advance is very helpful to make the best type of decision for those times when you cannot say so yourself.
+But considering, discussing, deciding and documenting your current wishes is very helpful to make the best decision for those times when you can’t say so yourself.

 Best interests: The 2005 Mental Capacity Act outlines the process of how to make ‘best interests’ decisions about your care and treatment if you lack the capacity to decide or are unable to say yourself.